 - Acting for the administrators or purchasers in relation to the sale or purchase of various businesses out of administration

 - Acting for a large contingent creditor in relation to its challenge to a company voluntary arrangement

 - Acting for a UK provider of vehicle finance to sub-prime borrowers in relation to the restructuring and subsequent managed wind-down of its finance business

 - Acting for a multinational business in relation to the non-distressed disposal of some of its non-core subsidiaries as part of its agreed restructuring plan with its key creditors

-- Acting for a UK casual dining sector business in relation to the acquisition of a well-known branded casual dining business and its subsequent internal group reorganisation
+- Acting for a casual dining sector business in relation to the acquisition of a well-known competitor and its subsequent internal group reorganisation

 Matthew regularly writes articles on debt finance, restructuring and insolvency related issues and has been published in the Journal of International Banking and Financial Law as well as Practical Law.